sd31117/KekerScoreboard-Gmod/README.md

 # KekerScoreboard-Gmod
-A flexible tab menu addon for Garry's Mod
+A flexible tab menu addon for Garry's Mod.
+Designed/developed for The Keker GMod Network.